usamakhankhattakk/house-rental-website/README.md

 1. Clone the repository to your local machine.
 2. Import the database by uploading the `the_house_rental.sql` file to phpMyAdmin or any other MySQL database management tool.
-3. Update the database configuration in the `config.php` file to match your local database settings.
 4. Open the project in a web browser.

 ## Usage